ingridaase/Analysis-of-DCE-MRI-data-from-patients-with-endometrial-cancer/README.md

-# Analysis of DCE-MRI data from
+# Analysis of DCE-MRI data from patients with endometrial cancer

 # Stub of a workflow triggered by arriving data